shorya007/shorya007/README.md

 -->
 ### 💡 About Me

+### 💡 About Me

 🎓 B.Tech Final Year Student | AI&ML '26 at *Nitte Meenakshi Institute of Technology*, Bangalore
-💻 Passionate about *Full-Stack Development* and solving real-world problems using modern tech
+💻 Passionate about *Full-Stack Development*, *Machine Learning*, and solving real-world problems using modern tech
+🧠 Enthusiastic about *Deep Learning*, *NLP*, and exploring intelligent systems
 🚀 Always eager to learn and grow in the field of software engineering

 ---